andrijape/Movie-Muncher/README.md

 # Movie-Muncher
-Movie-Muncher is a place where you can collect movies and TV shows that you have seen.
+Movie-Muncher can help you track movies and TV shows that you have seen.